Jersey City, New Jersey: Festivals and events

 Jersey City is home to several annual visual and performing arts festivals, fairs, and other events.
-These include Jersey City Art & Studio Tour (JCAST), a city-sponsored visual art showcase founded in 1990, Art Fair 14C, a non-profit juried exhibition for New Jersey artists, and Your Move Modern Dance Festival, which was founded in 2010 and continues to be produced by Art House Productions.
+These include Jersey City Art & Studio Tour (JCAST), a city-sponsored visual art showcase founded in 1990, Art Fair 14C, a non-profit juried exhibition for New Jersey artists and New Jersey's largest visual arts event, and Your Move Modern Dance Festival, which was founded in 2010 and continues to be produced by Art House Productions.
 Jersey City has also hosted JC Fridays, a city-wide quarterly seasonal arts festival organized by Art House Productions each March, June, September, and December since 2006.
 Art House Productions also produces the Jersey City Comedy Festival (formerly known as the 6th Borough Comedy Festival), which presents stand up, improv, and sketch comedy.
+Since 2008, Art House Productions also hosts the annual Snow Ball Gala with a different theme every year.
+The gala celebrates Jersey City's vibrant arts and culture scene by honoring those who support artists and enrich Hudson County through arts programming.

+Groove on Grove is a free weekly summer music series that takes place every Wednesday from May to August at Grove Street PATH Plaza.

 Since 1992, the Hudson Shakespeare Company has been the resident Shakespeare festival of Hudson County performing a free Shakespeare production for each month of the summer throughout various parks in the city.
 The group regularly performs at Hamilton Park (9th Street & Jersey Avenue), Van Vorst Park (Jersey Avenue & Montgomery Street), and The Historic Jersey City and Harsimus Cemetery (435 Newark Avenue).

-The Golden Door Film Festival has taken place since 2011.
+The Ghost of Uncle Joe's is an annual weekend long music festival fundraiser that takes place in October and benefits The Historic Jersey City and Harsimus Cemetery.
+Started in 2010 and named after Uncle Joe's, a popular former rock club in Downtown Jersey City, performances are held at the cemetery and the festival is Halloween themed and features a mix of local musicians covering well known artists and bands.

+Starting in 2010, the annual Jersey City Ward Tour is a recreational cycling event that takes riders on a 16 mi tour through all six wards of Jersey City and attracts over 3,000 cyclists.
+The tour is a fundraising event held by Bike JC, a nonprofit organization that advocates on making the streets safer for cyclists by promoting bike-friendly policies such as protected bike lanes and bicycle safety education.